 Throughout America, early afternoon dinner was accopanied by hard cider or distilled spirits mized with water; in later afternoon came another break; then supper with more refreshment.
 Finally, in the evening it was time to pause and reflect upon the day’s events while sitting by the home or the tavern fireside sipping spirits.
-(The Alcoholic Republic, W.J.
+(The Alcoholic Republic: An American Tradition, W.J.
 Rorabaugh)

 Ugh.
 My head hurts.